top of page

 2. Your organisation or group must align with the mission and vision of FREE STEM.

-3. Your project proposal must focus on the target group, and include and align with at least one of the Thematic Parameters of FREE STEM.
+3. Your project proposal must focus on the target group, and align with at least the Education and Training Thematic Area of FREE STEM.

 4. Your organisation or group must have at least 60% of women, transgender and/or non-binary people in leadership positions.
 Priority will be given to women-led, transgender-led and non-binary-led organisations.